 ELNETT SATIN HAIRSPRAY Extra Strong Hold

 Match your Brow and Hair Color Shade

 The formula the world is asking for?

 Learn about the science behind skin care

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

-Your vanity is probably already home to a pair of tweezers—whether you use them for plucking the odd eyebrow hair or holding false eyelashes—making them a clear contender for removing any unwanted facial hair.
-While they may not be the best pick if you have more than a few hairs to pluck, or want to part with your peach fuzz, they’re ideal for quickly getting rid of a couple of pesky chin hairs.
-Simply hold your skin taut and pull out the hairs in question, that’s all there is to it.
+Your vanity is probably already home to a pair of tweezers—whether you use them to pluck the odd eyebrow hair or to apply false eyelashes.
+Tweezers are a great tool to reach for when looking to remove unwanted facial hair quickly.
+While they may not be the best pick to remove plenty of hair, they’re ideal for getting rid of a couple of pesky chin hairs and great for cleaning up your eyebrows.
+Simply hold your skin taut and pull out the hairs in question—that’s all there is to it.

 While shaving your face is typically associated with men, women can do it, too.
 To shave off facial hair, use small razors designed to clean up your eyebrows and remove other hair on the face.
 They're a common beauty tool found at drugstores and offer quick and painless facial hair removal.
 You can even use an eyebrow razor to get rid of peach fuzz, which can help your foundation apply more evenly to the face.

 Dermaplaning is a mechanical exfoliation procedure done with a surgical scalpel or blade.
 The basic concept of this method is the same as shaving, except a blade is dragged across the face at an angle, removing the top layer of skin.
 This treatment effectively stimulates the skin tissue and removes fine facial hair that can trap excess dirt and oil, making the skin feel smooth and look brighter.
 Per the Mayo Clinic, when this “planing” removes the skin surface, a new layer of skin grows in its place.